 Frequently Asked Questions

-I would like to go, but I don't know a thing about radio.
+I would like to go with you to Haiti sometime, but I don't know a thing about radio.
 Can I still come?

 Absolutely!
 We have radio experts who travel with us.
 No radio experience is necessary.